dittowords/cli/README.md

 ## Getting Started

-You can install the CLI from NPM:
+You can install the CLI from npm:

 ```bash
 # as a dev dependency (recommended)